 Our work programme

-$200 million to work with councils, iwi and local businesses throughout the country to provide nature based jobs both on and off public land, through a regional alliance model.
-This funding will be targeted towards helping businesses maintain their workforce and do conservation work as they move towards economic recovery.
+- $200 million to work with councils, iwi and local businesses throughout the country to provide nature-based jobs both on and off public land, through regional partnership groups.

 - $141.3 million for ecosystem restoration on public land and private land.